Skip to main content

 Create

-Follow these steps to add a new prompt to the Public folder:
+Follow these steps to manually add a single prompt to the Public folder:

 1. Select a target folder for a new prompt.

-2. Click Create in the toolbar to invoke the Create Prompt modal.
+2. Click Create in the toolbar and select Prompt to invoke the Create Prompt modal.

 3. Define prompt's parameters